 Traveling through Ecuador for two weeks is more than enough time to discover many of the hidden gems this beautiful corner of South America has to offer.
 As I mentioned before, since it's not a huge territory, you can be at one end or the other in just a few hours.

-I decided to start my trip from the south, in the city of Guayaquil, because there were direct and affordable flights from Cusco, Peru (where I was before arriving in Ecuador).
-I also had to end my trip in Quito, from where I would take the return flight.
+I decided to start my journey from the south, in the city of Guayaquil, because there were direct and inexpensive flights from Cuzco, Peru (where I was before arriving in Ecuador).
+Also, I had to end my trip in Quito, from where I would catch my return flight.

 Day 8-9: Latacunga, base city for visiting Cotopaxi National Park and exploring Quilotoa Lagoon